International Regulation of Digital Medical Devices

 Admission requirements

-For M 1: Hold a scientific L3 degree with a solid grounding in biological or chemical sciences (including physical chemistry), VAE.
+For M 1: hold a bachelor's degree in science providing a solid foundation in biological or chemical sciences (including physical chemistry), VAE.

 Read more